Pittsburgh has eyes on developing former VA site

 Peduto said some of the 24 buildings on the site could be adapted to provide transient housing for homeless veterans.

-The city also is considering moving some of its operations in the Strip District and offering the property for sale to developers.
+The city also is considering moving some of its operations from the Strip District and offering the property for sale to developers.
 Peduto said Highland Drive could accommodate the move.

 VA spokeswoman Sheila Tunney confirmed the agency has had talks with “interested parties,” including government agencies, and conducted tours of the property.